akshat-khare/OpenRobertaWikiLocal/Eclipse-setup.md

 After updating certain resources or if something gets cached and does not change, right click on any project and go to Maven->Update project, in the window that pops up, select all related projects and update.

 If you encounter "name of robot" has invalid factory - class not found exception - this is due to the fact that your classpath is not updated.
-Right click OpenRobertaServer project, go to properties -> java build path -> projects and add all robot plugin projects (not sure if TestResources should be there) and click apply.
+Right click OpenRobertaServer project, go to properties -> java build path -> projects and add all robot plugin projects and click apply.
 Now all needed classes should be on the class path.

-If you wish to counter long package names and provide somewhat clearer package explorer view, then go to Window -> Preferences -> Java -> Appearance and tick the "Abbreviate package names" checkbox.
-A suggested template for this is as follows:

-* de.fhg.iais.roberta={rob}
-* de.fhg.iais.roberta.syntax={syntax}
-* de.fhg.iais.roberta.mode={mode}
-* de.fhg.iais.roberta.factory={factory}